This article is part of a Don’t Throw It Out! series on how to preserve fresh foods and avoid food waste.

 Add 1 cup clean, thinly sliced fruit or vegetable peels (for example, potato, apple, orange or pineapple).

 Full acetic fermentation usually takes 2 to 4 weeks.
-If desired, filter vinegar through a coffee filter, or 2 to 3 layers of damp cheesecloth.
+If desired, filter vinegar through a coffee filter or two to three layers of damp cheesecloth.
 Use within 12 months.

 If you liked this post, you may also like: